-- 1. Approve the Legislative Counsel draft with amendments to strike "elective state office" in subdivision (a) so it will read "A candidate may control a committee...," - 2.
-Adopt a sponsorship position for the consolidated bill, and - 3.
-Authorize Commission staff to retain an author for bill introduction.
+1. Recommend the Commission approve the Legislative Counsel draft with amendments to strike "elective state office" in subdivision (a) so it will read "A candidate may control a committee...,"

+- Adopt a sponsorship position for the consolidated bill, and Authorize Commission staff to retain an author for bill introduction.